 For some, free email marketing plans offer more than enough functionality.
 For others, email marketing can cost hundreds or thousands of dollars per month.

 As you’re exploring different options, you’ll notice most providers base their pricing on the number of contacts on your email list.
 This pricing model can be attractive to those just starting out, but costs rise considerably once your list grows.

 Brevo, on the other hand, structures its pricing by email volume rather than the number of subscribers.
 That way, you can grow your email list infinitely and it won’t impact the pricing.

 The Starter Plan starts at $25 for unlimited subscribers and 20,000 emails per month — more than enough for any small business just starting out.
 Try it out today!

-How to get email lists for marketing
+How to build your contact lists for email marketing

 Yes, that’s right — opt-in.
 Because here’s the thing about email contacts: